Posted 09.10.2020 in Company News

 The Government has announced that it will provide $2.6 billion of economic support in the form of two separate $250 payments to eligible recipients.
 These payments are tax exempt and will not count as income support for the purposes of any income support payment.

-The Job keeper payment will also continue until 28 March 2021, with the level of Job Keeper payment being tapered to help businesses transition towards their longer-term plans.
+The budget overview also details that the Job keeper payment will also continue until 28 March 2021, with the level of Job Keeper payment being tapered to help businesses transition towards their longer-term plans.

 The Government will provide $2 billion over a four-year period to further support older Australians who need access to aged care by providing additional home care packages.